tindyc/skydive-forecast/README.md

 ```

 ## Future Ideas
 1. Add more dropzones (UK & worldwide 🌍).
+* All of England's dropzones now added by scraping from British Skydiving in Phrase2.

 2. Notifications/alerts when a “GOOD ✅” day is coming up.